aragon/aragon-cli/docs/Ipfs-commands.md

 - `--local`: Whether to install IPFS as a project dependency.
 Defaults `false`.
 - `--skip-confirmation`: Whether to skip the confirmation step.
 Defaults to `false`.

+Please note: It's been documented that this command in some rare cases may not work as intended, most likely due to the IPFS mirrors.
+If you believe this is happening, try [downloading and installing IPFS from their site.](https://docs.ipfs.io/install/)

 ## aragon ipfs uninstall

 Uninstall the go-ipfs binaries.